-Event: (the "Event") Volunteer's Name (Please print): (the "Volunteer") Volunteer's Age: In consideration for permitting Volunteer to participate as a volunt the relevant staff, the undersigned, for themselves, and for representatives and assigns, agree as follows: • Assumption of Risk: The undersigned hereby acknowledge and nature of the Event; that Volunteer is qualified, in good health, ar participate therein; that there are certain inherent risks and dan and that, except as expressly set forth herein, they, knowing assume responsibility for, each of these risks and dangers, and could arise out of, or occur during, Volunteer's participation in the nd in proper physical condition to ngers associated with the Event; gly and voluntarily, accept, and all other risks and dangers that Release and Waiver: The undersigned hereby RELEASE COVENANT NOT TO SUE the National Collegiate Athletic institutions, thereof, and each of them, their officers and employees, (collecti for any liability resulting from any personal injury, accident or property loss, however caused, arising from, or in any way relate the Event, except for those caused by the willful misconduct, ground the above parties, as applicable. illness (including death), and/or ed to, Volunteer's participation in Indemnification and Hold Harmless: The undersigned also DEFEND AND HOLD the Releasees HARMLESS from any procedures, costs, expenses, damages and liabilities including, be arising from, or in any way related to, Volunteer's participation arising out of the willful misconduct, gross negligence or intention applicable. and all claims, actions, suits, out not limited to, attorney's fees, in the Event, except for those Permission to Use Likeness/Name: The undersigned for compensation, Volunteer's likeness and/or name to appear, and to regardless of media form, promoting the National Collegiate championships, events and activities, including those of its representations.
-Athletic Association, and/or its Severability: The undersigned expressly agree that the foregonand waiver of liability and indemnity agreement is intended to permitted by the law of the State of and the invalid, it is agreed that the balance shall, notwithstanding, continuous c be as broad and inclusive as is lat if any portion thereof is held
+Event: (the "Event") Volunteer's Name (Please print): (the "Volunteer") Volunteer's Age: In consideration for permitting Volunteer to participate as a the relevant staff, the undersigned, for themselves, and representatives and assigns, agree as follows: Assumption of Risk: The undersigned hereby acknowledge nature of the Event; that Volunteer is qualified, in good heal participate therein; that there are certain inherent risks and and that, except as expressly set forth herein, they, known assume responsibility for, each of these risks and dangers could arise out of, or occur during, Volunteer's participation th, and in proper physical condition to d dangers associated with the Event; owingly and voluntarily, accept, and , and all other risks and dangers that Release and Waiver: The undersigned hereby REL COVENANT NOT TO SUE the National Collegiate At institutions, thereof, and each of them, their officers and employees, (co for any liability resulting from any personal injury, accider property loss, however caused, arising from, or in any way the Event, except for those caused by the willful misconduct of the above parties, as applicable. nt or illness (including death), and/or related to, Volunteer's participation in Indemnification and Hold Harmless: The undersigned DEFEND AND HOLD the Releasees HARMLESS from procedures, costs, expenses, damages and liabilities includ arising from, or in any way related to, Volunteer's participarising out of the willful misconduct, gross negligence or intapplicable. any and all claims, actions, suits, ing, but not limited to, attorney's fees, pation in the Event, except for those Permission to Use Likeness/Name: The undersigned compensation, Volunteer's likeness and/or name to appear, regardless of media form, promoting the National Colleg championships, events and activities, including those of its giate Athletic Association, and/or its Severability: The undersigned expressly agree that the f and waiver of liability and indemnity agreement is intende permitted by the law of the State of a invalid, it is agreed that the balance shall, notwithstanding, d to be as broad and inclusive as is